Estimated reading time: 17 minutes

 Kongs are only durable as long as you have the correct type.
 For example, giving a classic kong to a dog with a strong, powerful jaw is not a good idea.
 You need to make sure that they have the Kong Extreme.

-If t your dog is a destructive chewer, then I would never leave them unattended with a Kong dog toy, just in case.
+If your dog is a destructive chewer, I would never leave it unattended with a Kong dog toy, just in case.

 Incorrect size for your dog

-As previously mentioned, it is very important that your dog has the right size of Kong.
+As previously mentioned, your dog must have the right size of Kong.
 After all, if you give a large dog a kong suitable or a small dog, you are simply asking for trouble.

 Making sure the Kong is the right size will make it harder for the dog to swallow.